gomgom50/SKFScraper/README.md

 ![https://imgur.com/a/AjJUbZZ](https://i.imgur.com/OAeudfq.png)

-dumps to a csv with using the link name.
+dumps to a csv file named after the link.